waterswv/react-giphy/README.md

 ### Step 0: Examine the Solution

-Fork and clone the app locally.
+Fork and clone to get a copy of the app locally.

-Check out to the solution branch and spend time playing around with the completed exercise.
-Think about how you would separate your different components and functionality.
+Check out to the ES6 soultion branch.

 ```
-git checkout solution
 npm install
 npm start
 ```

+Spend time playing around with the completed exercise.
+Look at `index.js`.
+Think about how you would separate your different components and functionality.

+You can also explore the (ES5) `solution` branch if you'd like.

 ### Step 1: Set up a `HelloWorld` Component

+Move back to the `master` branch to build out the app yourself!

 Before we start building our React app, let's create a `HelloWorld` component just to make sure that we've tied everything together properly.